-The argument behind this paper is that, agency should not be seen as a series of successive and independent doings and choices, but as a systemic and evolutive.
+The argument behind this paper is that agency should not be seen as a series of successive and independent doings and choices but as a systemic and evolutive.

 The Corona Haikus' call for participation was very specific: it asked people to document their moods, feelings and life while in isolation through a very focused format of three photos and a short text.
-The design of such call has the intent to focus participants' to their here and now.
-This paper has looked at the evolutive agency of Corona Haikus as an assemblage of different types of agencies that unfold in time, and that build on each other's effect, ultimately creating a layered and pluri-dimensional impact that touches both the individual and community.
+The design of such a call intends to focus participants on their here and now.
+This paper has looked at the evolutive agency of Corona Haikus as an assemblage of different types of agencies that unfold in time and that build on each other's effect, ultimately creating a layered and pluridimensional impact that touches both the individual and community.

-Finally, the Corona Haikus project has been used to demonstrate that agency in interactive factual storytelling does not need to be limited to the act of choosing within authorially pre-determined options, nor needs to focus on the story itself.

-Reflexive agency can well take the participant outside of the collaborative narrative and act within a totally private space.
-This interval of self-reflective agency might precisely be what makes a project more meaningful and transformative to its interactors.
+Finally, the Corona Haikus project has been used to demonstrate that agency in interactive factual storytelling does not need to be limited to the act of choosing within authorially pre-determined options, nor does it need to focus on the story itself.
+The reflexive agency can well take the participant outside of the collaborative narrative and act within a totally private space.
+This interval of self-reflective agency might precisely be what makes a project more meaningful and transformative to its inter-actors.